Dalton Kincaid

-Dalton Kincaid (born October 18, 1999) is an American football tight end.
-He played college football for the San Diego Toreros before transferring to Utah in 2020.
+Dalton Mosser Kincaid (born October 18, 1999) is an American professional football tight end for the Buffalo Bills of the National Football League (NFL).
+He played college football for the San Diego Toreros and Utah Utes and was selected by the Bills in the first round of the 2023 NFL draft.

-High school career
+Early life

-Kincaid attended Faith Lutheran High School in Summerlin, Nevada.
+Kincaid was born in Las Vegas and is a dual citizen of the United States and Canada.
+He attended Faith Lutheran High School in Summerlin, Nevada.
 Growing up, Kincaid mostly played basketball, winning an AAU Championship in his senior year.
 He would play only one season of high school football, after his friends convinced him to join the team.
 That season, he would earn all state honors totaling 745 yards and eight touchdowns.
 He would decide to become a walk-on and play college football at the University of San Diego.

 College career

-As a freshman in 2018, Kincaid would record 374 yards and 11 touchdowns on 24 catches.
-The following season, Kincaid would have 44 receptions for 835 yards and eight touchdowns while leading all FCS tight ends in yards per catch.
+As a freshman in 2018, Kincaid recorded 374 yards and 11 touchdowns on 24 catches.
+The following season, Kincaid had 44 receptions for 835 yards and eight touchdowns while leading all FCS tight ends in yards per catch.
 As a result of his performance, he was named an AP FCS All-American and was a part of the Second-team All-Pioneer Football League.
-Kincaid would decide to transfer to Utah in 2020.
+Kincaid decided to transfer to Utah in 2020.
 Kincaid's first season at Utah was shortened by the COVID-19 pandemic, in which he played in five games.
 In 2021, he tallied eight touchdowns, 510 yards receiving, and 36 receptions.
+In 2022, he played in 12 games with 70 receptions, 890 receiving yards and 8 TDs.

+Statistics

+Professional career

+The Buffalo Bills selected Kincaid 25th overall in the 2023 NFL draft after trading up with the Jacksonville Jaguars.
+Kincaid was the first tight end taken in the draft and the only one selected in the first round.

+2023

+In week 8, against the Tampa Bay Buccaneers, Kincaid recorded his first career touchdown reception, a 22-yard pass from Josh Allen.
+He finished the game with five catches for 65 yards as the Bills won 24–18.
+He recorded his second touchdown, also a 22-yard reception, in a week 10, 22-24 loss against the Denver Broncos.
+Kincaid overtook the Bills franchise record for most receptions by a rookie, previously held by Sammy Watkins, during the Bills' 27–21 win over the New England Patriots.
+He finished his rookie year with 73 receptions for 673 yards and two touchdowns.
+In his playoff debut, Kincaid scored a touchdown in the 31–17 victory over the Steelers in the Wild Card Round.